ccappelen/legaciesR/README.md

 #> ✔ 6/7: COWIDs with polygons not overlapping [2.3s]
 #>
 #> ⠙ 7/7: Whether the capital falls outside all polygons
-#> ⠹ 7/7: Whether the capital falls outside all polygons: BNE
+#> ⠹ 7/7: Whether the capital falls outside all polygons: BRG
-#> ⠸ 7/7: Whether the capital falls outside all polygons: KAT
+#> ⠸ 7/7: Whether the capital falls outside all polygons: KNO
-#> ⠼ 7/7: Whether the capital falls outside all polygons: TOK
+#> ⠼ 7/7: Whether the capital falls outside all polygons: YAU
-#> ✔ 7/7: Whether the capital falls outside all polygons [9.9s]
+#> ✔ 7/7: Whether the capital falls outside all polygons [10s]
 #>
 #>
 #> POTENTIAL ERRORS: